Tell me if this sounds familiar…

 You Can’t Just “Skip Over” the Middle

-Basically, it turns out that almost everyone has missed out on “intermediate” physical skills practice.
+It turns out that almost everyone has missed out on “intermediate” physical skills practice.
 After mastering standing and walking, most of us just never really bothered to work very hard at more advanced types of movement.

 The exception, of course, is those who were involved in sports or dance and had to learn these skills.
 But even then, the curricula are usually specific to the particular activity.